 The best down jackets and puffers can be an extremely wise investment because no one likes being cold.
 At best, it can ruin an otherwise memorable outdoor adventure, whether you’re tackling a mountain mission or heading out for an inaugural wild camp.
 At worst, it can be downright dangerous, since prolonged exposure to cold can lead to hypothermia.

 As any decent outdoor instructor will tell you, the key to staying warm in the great outdoors is good layering – basically, making sure your clothing keeps you at a comfortable temperature, neither too cold nor too hot (as the latter can cause you to sweat, which in turn chills your core).
 And a key part of your winter layering system is a decent insulated jacket – what Brits typically call a ‘puffer jacket’, and what Americans often refer to as a ‘puffy’.
+It's also worth noting that the best down jackets for men differ in terms of features to the best women's down jackets.

 Of course, insulated jackets come in many forms, from superlight down midlayers designed for cool, dry conditions, through to chunky synthetic belay jackets intended for the wettest and gnarliest weather.
 But either way, in terms of warmth for weight, a trusty insulated jacket will be among the warmest layers you’re wearing or carrying, whether you’re out on the hill or hitting the trail.
 They can provide a welcome boost of warmth to complement your base layer and your outer layer – we've selected some of best waterproof jackets on the market in our expert guide.